automating-presentations/slide2mp4/README.md

 ./slide2mp4.sh test-slides.pdf test-slides.txt test-lexicon.pls test-output.mp4
 ```

-If you have modified some of the slides, e.g. pages 2 and 3, you can apply the patch to the mp4 file with the following command.
+If you have modified some of the slides, e.g. pages 2 and 3, you can apply the patch to the "test-output.mp4" with the following command.

 ```
 ./slide2mp4.sh test-slides.pdf test-slides.txt test-lexicon.pls test-output.mp4 "2 3"